Atsion Mansion

-Atsion Mansion is a country estate in the community of Atsion in Shamong Township, New Jersey.
+Atsion Mansion is a country estate in the former ironworking community of Atsion in Shamong Township, New Jersey.
 The estate is one of the finest examples of Vernacular Greek Revival architecture in the state of New Jersey.

-The home was built by Samuel Richards, a wealthy and influential ironmaster from Philadelphia, Pennsylvania, as a summer country estate for his family.
-Richards's main residence was located on Arch Street in Philadelphia.
+The home was built by Samuel Richards, a wealthy and influential ironmaster from Philadelphia, Pennsylvania, who operated the nearby Atsion Iron Furnace & Forge until his death in 1842.

-The mansion is currently under the management of the New Jersey Department of Environmental Protection in Wharton State Forest.
+The mansion is currently under the management of the New Jersey Department of Environmental Protection in Wharton State Forest, with tours usually being held every Saturday & Sunday at 1pm & 2pm.

 History

-An iron forge at Atsion was established in 1766 by Charles Read, a businessman in the Province of New Jersey prior to the American Revolutionary War.
-Read was engaged in an ambitious project to establish a network of ironworks in the New Jersey Pine Barrens, but became financially overextended.
-He sold a minority interest in Atsion to David Ogden Jr. and Lawrence Saltar in 1768.
-Read sold out his remaining interests in 1773 to Abel James and Henry Drinker, while Ogden sold his shares to Saltar, who would operate the forge in partnership with James and Drinker.
-The three partners, all Quaker merchants, constructed an iron furnace in 1774 to make pig iron to the forge, which until then had been supplied by Batsto furnace.
-The ironworks and surrounding village were sold to Jacob Downing, Drinker's son-in-law, in 1804, but the business declined after 1815, and the ironworks was abandoned by 1823, when it became the property of Samuel Richards.
+An iron forge at Atsion was established between June 1765 and January 1766 by Charles Read, a businessman in the Province of New Jersey prior to the American Revolutionary War.
+Read was engaged in an ambitious project to establish a network of ironworks in the New Jersey Pine Barrens consisting of Atsion Forge, Batsto Furnace, Aetna Furnace in Medford and Taunton Forge in Medford Lakes, but became financially overextended.
+He sold a 25% interest in Atsion to David Ogden Jr. and 25% to Lawrence Saltar in 1766.
+Read sold out his remaining 50% interest in 1773 to Abel James and Henry Drinker, while Ogden sold his shares to Saltar, who would operate the forge in partnership with James and Drinker.
+The three partners, all Quaker merchants, constructed an iron furnace in June 1774 to make pig iron at the forge, which until then had been supplied by Batsto furnace.
+The outbuildings for the furnace burned down in September 1794 but were quickly rebuilt.
+The ironworks and surrounding village were sold to Jacob Downing, Drinker's son-in-law, in 1805, but the business declined after 1815, and the ironworks were abandoned by 1823, when it became the property of Samuel Richards in December 1824.

 Richards repaired and reopened the ironworks in 1824.
-Around this time, the mansion had begun the process of construction in the footprint of an older home built by the Quakers.
-By December 1824 the mansion was complete enough for Richards to host, what contemporary sources called, "a grand housewarming."
-The end of construction was completed in 1826, evidenced by the year on four cast iron downspouts on the exterior of the mansion.
+Around this time, the mansion had begun the process of construction on the site of an older home built by Lawrence Saltar.
+Construction of the mansion was completed in May 1826.
+The date of completion is evidenced by the year on four cast iron downspouts on the exterior of the mansion.

+Richards had the mansion completed as a summer residence for his family, with their main residence being located on Arch Street in Philadelphia.
+Richards would also use the home to entertain other family members and guests from Philadelphia or the surrounding area.